• Skip to primary navigation

 • Add chicken broth and milk, whisking until incorporated and smooth.
 Bring to a simmer and cook until sauce has thickened slightly, about 3 to 4 minutes.

-• Remove from heat and add salt, pepper, paprika, peas, tuna, and half of cheese, stirring to combine.
+• Remove from heat and add salt, paprika, thyme, pepper, peas, tuna, and half of cheese, stirring to combine.
 Optionally, do a taste test and add more seasoning to taste.
 Pour mixture over noodles and toss to coat.

 • Sprinkle remaining half of cheese on top of casserole.